upes1693/Lesson--5-6-12-13-08-21/README.md

 So what we have we learned in both lesson?

-Constructor
+- Constructor
-Default empty constructor
+- Default empty constructor
-Constructor overloading
+- Constructor overloading
-this keyword (call variables and methods inside a class, call constructor from another constructor for, while, do while loops break and continue
+- this keyword (call variables and methods inside a class, call constructor from another constructor
+- for, while, do while loops
+- break and continue, labels
-Enums
+- Enums
-Switch
+- Switch
-Statements
+- Statements
-Read user input
+- Read user input